20 Famous Cleveland Landmarks That You Have to See

 When in the city, you can visit the house which has been restored to as it was in the 1983 movie.
 Across the street from the house is a fascinating museum.
 This attraction features exhibits with props and memorabilia from the film and other interesting displays.

-☂️ Discover the Christmas Story House on a tour
+☂️ Join a tour to see the Christmas Story House

 Playhouse Square